smoorg/scripts/README.md

 Most of my scripts use:

+- `cdda2wav` to rip CD Audio discs into wav files and `flac` to compress them to loseless format
 - `dmenu` for listing options
 - `fzf` although I think the only one using `fzf` is `kcs` right now and possibly I'll move to dmenu as well in future
 - `gnutils` such as `gawk`, `grep`, `tr`, `tail`, `head`, `echo`, `read`, `file`, `find`